honojs/website/content/_index.md

 # Hono

-Hono - _\[炎\] means flame🔥 in Japanese_ - is a small, simple, and ultrafast web framework for Cloudflare Workers, Deno, Bun, and others.
+Hono - _\[炎\] means flame🔥 in Japanese_ - is a small, simple, and ultrafast web framework for Cloudflare Workers, Deno, Bun, Lagon, and others.
 Fast, but not only fast.

 ```ts
 import { Hono } from 'hono'